Scifire/blog.github.io/technik/postgres-backed-postfix.md

 Amazon use their SNS service to inform us about our preferred way about every bounced mail.

 To not publish the SES credentials on every server we decide to setup internal postfix servers which are working as relay.
-So we have the benefit that we can apply some routing voodoo(internal over office 365, external about SES), some header rewriting (change sender address) and finally a blacklist.
+So we have the benefit that we can apply some routing voodoo(internal over office 365, external about SES), some header rewriting (change sender address) and finally a denylist.

-With this postgres-backed postfix blacklist we can fill the table direct from SNS notifications into the postgres.
-Then postfix checks the postgres if the recipient address is on our blacklist.
+With this postgres-backed postfix denylist we can fill the table direct from SNS notifications into the postgres.
+Then postfix checks the postgres if the recipient address is on our denylist.
-Simple postfix blacklisting
+Simple postfix denylist

-For simple blacklisting in postfix we add the following entry to the postfix main.cf:
+For simple denylisting in postfix we add the following entry to the postfix main.cf:
 `smtpd_recipient_restrictions = check_recipient_access hash:/etc/postfix/access`

 With this line postfix will check every recipient address against the “access” file.
 If the address is there it will do what is written down after the address.
 All the things behind are posted as comment to the log.